 Culture is a bit less tangible but just as important.

 Assess your current culture to see if people are motivated to share knowledge and participate in knowledge sharing.
-Check if employees feel comfortable giving feedback and challenging ideas.
-Look for any issues with knowledge hoarding among experienced staff.

 Ideally, you want to create a culture where everyone actively shares and manages knowledge.